google/fuzztest/doc/domains-reference.md

 }
 FUZZ_TEST(MySuite, DoingStuffDoesNotCrashWithCustomProto)
     .WithDomains(Arbitrary<Moving>()
+    // All int fields should be positive .WithInt32Fields(Positive<int>())
-    // Balance field can be negative.
+    // except balance field which can be negative .WihtInt32Field("balance", Arbitrary<int>())
-    .WihtInt32Field("balance", Arbitrary<int>())
-    // All zipcode fields which should have 5 digits.
-    .WithInt32Fields(IsZipcode, InRange(10000, 99999))
+    // and except all zipcode fields which should have 5 digits .WithInt32Fields(IsZipcode, InRange(10000, 99999))
-    // All other int fields should be positive.
-    .WithInt32Fields(Positive<int>())
     // All Timestamp fields should have "nanos" field unset.
     .WithProtobufFields(IsTimestamp, Arbitrary<Timestamp>().WithInt32FieldUnset("nanos")));
 ```